 Tim Dagg and Jasper van der Lingen joined David Sheppard as Directors of the practice in 2006.

 We aim to produce humanist architecture comprised of stimulating and inspirational spaces and places.

 We are a design-based practice that believes in providing tailor-made solutions to an individual client's needs.
 The fundamental objective of the practice is to develop architecture that is appropriate to its specific site, wider context and intended use while being robust, flexible and environmentally-aware.

 These variables are used along with the appropriate structural considerations to develop buildings with well-suited form and style, instead of approaching the design from a stylistic standpoint.

 Sheppard & Rout offer planning, urban design, and architectural services.
 The practice has extensive experience and competency in a diverse range of architecture, from large scale complex commercial and institutional projects to individual homes and alterations.

 A focus for Sheppard & Rout is to foster a team approach to practicing architecture that maintains ready and effective communication between client, consultants and contractor.
 We frequently advise clients on the formulation of the project brief as well as the appropriate options available for their specific development.
 Furthermore, we have the ability and experience to advise on urban design and planning projects at all scales.

-We hold a close interest and involvement with Christchurch and its re-build following the Christchurch earthquakes.
-The practice has recently moved back to 104 Salisbury Street after extensive renovations have been undertaken to the original villa and a new studio pavilion added at its rear.
+While we hold a close interest and involvement with Christchurch and its re-build following the earthquakes, we also work on projects across New Zealand, notably in Queenstown and Wellington.
+The practice moved back to 104 Salisbury Street in 2015 after extensive renovations were undertaken to the original villa and a new studio pavilion was added at its rear.